The William Henry Smith School, Boothroyd Lane, Brighouse, West Yorkshire HD6 3JW

 The successful candidate will:

-- Have the ability to develop positive and sustainable relationships with students
+- Have the ability to develop positive and sustainable relationships with staff workforce

 - Demonstrate resilience, motivation and commitment